This post is also available in: Italiano (Italian)

 Piccadilly Circus is a road junction at London’s West End.
 Built to connect Regent Street with Piccadilly, it has become also a place for those who love Harry Potter.
 In fact here they filmed one of the most memorable scenes in Harry Potter and the Deathly Hallows, where we see Harry, Hermione and Ron rushing through London’s West End.

 When me and Aldo visited it at night, we felt the same thrill we had in Times Square (NYC): like stepping into a Blade Runner scene!
 At Piccadilly you will in fact find a huge ultra-high definition curved Daktronics display, first turned on by the end of October 2017.

 While it’s very cool to see at night, it can be also particularly crowded.
 If you want to try your hand at a night shot you will need a tripod, but I’m not sure you’ll be able to take your sweet time.
 It could get knocked off by someone.
 You’re welcome to try, if you’re very quick at setting your camera, but my suggestion is to come here during the day to take pictures of the beautiful buildings, and then to return in the evening to see how cool it can be all lit up.

 The Big Ben and Houses of Parliament (from South Bank)

 Even with the Big Ben all wrapped up while they are renovating it, you can still take beautiful pictures that will become some kind of memento for the future.
 Just think that last time this iconic clock went silent was about 157 years ago!

-You can take beautiful pictures of Houses of Parliament and the Big Ben from South Bank, to avoid the crowds usually shooting from the London Aquarium or the London Dungeon museum.
+You can take beautiful pictures of Houses of Parliament (if you have time, touring the Houses of Parliament can be amazing) and the Big Ben from South Bank, to avoid the crowds usually shooting from the London Aquarium or the London Dungeon museum.
 To make it even more creative and instagrammable, make sure to frame your picture with the arch of the nearby under-passage!